Padlina/Salsah/README.md

 ## Style
 We're using precompiled [sass scss](http://sass-lang.com/).

-You have to compile it first.
-Go to the directory src/assets and run the sass command
+If you're changing something in the salsah scss files, you have to compile them with the following command:

 ```
-cd src/assets

-sass --watch scss/main.scss:css/main.min.css --style compressed
+sass --watch src/assets/scss/main.scss:src/assets/css/main.min.css --style compressed
 ```